 - 1. Neatly write your lab report (I think this is the slowest way!). - 2.
 Use microsoft word or some other word processor to type up your lab report.
 If you need an equation, you can simply leave a space and write the equation in by hand.
-This option seems to be what most people are following. - 3.
-Finally, you could try to use LATEX which is free and is the way professional people write mathematical documents.
-This document was made with LATEX.
-If you don't feel comfortable googling and hacking with computers until LATEX works for you, the first two options are probably better a choice
+This option seems to be what most people are following.
+You can simply attach graphs at the end, or in the middle - 3.
+Finally, you could try to use LaTeXwhich is free and is the way professional people write mathematical documents.
+This document was made with LaTeX.
+I personally feel that LaTeXis the best choice so I have included a sample lab latex file on the web page.
+People who used it last year ultimately liked it.
+If you are having trouble getting the sample file to "compile" with latex, ask me, and Ii wll help you.
+If you don't feel comfortable googling and hacking with computers until LaTeXworks for you, the first two options are probably better a choice, but are ultimately very limitting.

-Appendix B: Error Analysis
+B Error Analysis

 Generally quantities have error.
-Consider computing the volume from V = xyz.
-Each of these quanties have error $x \pm \Delta x$, $y \pm \Delta y$ and $z \pm \Delta z$.
+Consider computing the volume from V=xyz.
+Each of these quanties have error $x\pm\Delta x,\ y\pm\Delta y$ and $z\pm\Delta z$.
 We wish to determine the error in the volume

-$$V \pm \Delta V$$
+$$V \pm \Delta V$$ .

 To keep this general consider the volume a generalized function of x, y, z, i.e. V = f(x, y, z).
-In the day of computers, the simplelest way to do error analysis on a column of numbers is to use excel to compute
+In the day of computers, the simplelest way to do error analysis on a column of numbers is to use excel or write a simple program (in e.g. python) to compute